Midnight Whispers: Plot summary

 Gradually, Christie notices her uncle is lavishing affection on her and trying to have intimate, personal conversations with her.
 Christie grows increasingly disturbed and worried by her uncle's behavior, especially after he gives her lingerie and she catches him watching her bathe, but it is not until her Aunt Bet finds the forgotten copy of Lady Chatterley's Lover and punishes her that her suspicions evolve into fear.
 Later that night, Uncle Philip, overcome by desire and fury at never having been able to possess her mother, enters Christie's room and rapes her, mixing her up with her mother as he does so.
 Heartbroken and confused, Christie buys bus tickets to New York so she and Jefferson can go in search of her mysterious biological father.
-But her father is now a rundown, drunken has-been, and in no way fits the image Christie had of him.
+But her biological father is an alcoholic and does not match the image Christie had of him.
 In her disappointment, she leaves and calls the only man she still believes in, Gavin.
 When Gavin arrives, Christie confesses what her uncle has done, and in his fury and disgust he refuses to allow her to return home.
 Together they decide to hide out at 'The Meadows', the mysterious plantation where Christie was born.
-Her great-great Aunt Charlotte, a mentally-disabled but sweet woman, is living there with her husband, Luther, and they gladly take in the runaways.
+Her great-great Aunt Charlotte, who is mentally disabled, lives there with her husband, Luther, and they take in the runaways.

 Gavin and Christie begin to explore the grounds, and gradually they learn many of the family's secrets that have remained buried inside the house, such as the fact Grandmother Cutler was raped by her father, the torture Dawn suffered at the hands of Emily when she was pregnant with Christie, and how Emily used Luther as a slave for impregnating Charlotte.
 Gradually, the isolation pulls them closer together, until they finally consummate their relationship, with Christie asking Gavin to take away her shame by making her love for him feel right.
 Then Fern and her boyfriend Monty arrive.
 Fern takes over the household and bullies the family, making Christie her slave as revenge for the constant disapproval of Christie's parents.
 She has no interest in why Christie and Jefferson are hiding out at The Meadows, assuming that Christie finally got bored of being a good girl and ran away.
 When Christie tells Fern about her rape, Fern's response is that Christie must have seduced him.